 tell you you’re wrong disagree.
 Whether you’re in agency or in-house, knowing how to sell is the number one skill you need to have to do well in recruitment.

 If you really strip recruitment down, it is essentially a sales role – you are selling opportunities using a company’s employer brand to people and selling your candidates’ skills/experience to companies.
 You are matchmaking through sales.

 Having said that though, people who come from different careers do exceptionally well in recruitment.
 One of the best recruiters I’ve ever worked with was a Software Developer who decided to get into recruitment and found that he was incredibly good it.
 He knew the software development world so well, that he could easily sell to passive candidates and clients.

-And there are recruiter who do this, but sadly, they’re often referred to as the “Dinosaur Recruiter” and on their way out.
+And there are recruiter who do this, but they’re often referred to as the “Dinosaur Recruiter” and on their way out.
 We no longer live in an age where this post and pray strategy works.
-Today, recruiters are faced with a shortage of strong talent where they have to take a more proactive approach.
+Today, recruiters are faced with a shortage of good talent where they have to take a more proactive approach.

 The modern recruiter lives in the space where art meets science.